niklas-rittmann/StrangerDanger/README.md

 - [x] Integrate the first image classifier
 - [x] Create an Email constructor to send the prediction images to different receivers
 - [x] Build a class the hold different fences, the email constructor and a classifier
-- [x] Integrate a databse to hold the fences, predictions, classifiers and email settings
+- [x] Integrate a database to hold the fences, predictions, classifiers and email settings
 - [x] Build the event based image detection
 - [ ] Integrate an API that allows you to:
   - [ ] Authentificate